 h) If the opposing team is not iced at the end of the first period, a 4-0 win will be awarded to the team present.

-i) In the event of a tie at the end of the regulation time, during regular games, a `Shoot out of 3 equal shots per team will be called.
-If it is tied after 3 equal shots, a sudden death shoot out will be used to break the tie (1 shooter at a time until a winner is declared) A full rotation of players on the team will be completed before the same players can shoot again…
+i) In the event of a tie at the end of the regulation time, during regular games, a 5 minute 3 on 3 sudden death overtime will follow immediately after the end of the second period, if the game remains tied, a sudden death shoot out will be used to break the tie (1 shooter at a time until a winner is declared) A full rotation of players on the team will be completed before the same players can shoot again…

 j) MERCY RULE: If there is a 10 goal `spread any time during regular games, the game shall be called.

 k) At the conclusion of each game, the visiting team shall exit the ice first.
 The home team shall remain at their respective bench area until instructed by the referee to exit.

 a) All players must be properly dressed with Hockey Canada approved equipment.